rgabs/rgabs.github.io/_posts/2017-05-19-Jest-test-suite-with-superpowers.markdown

 - `transformIgnorePatterns`: We pass all the NPM modules here which needs to be transpiled.
 These modules are basically ES6/7 modules.

 _Note: Make sure to add `cache` and `coverage` in your gitignore file._

-The code till here can be found in the **branch** [chapter/7/7.1](https://github.com/master-atul/react-native-plus-plus-code/tree/chapter/7/7.1)

 ## Snapshots